 Incoming search terms:

-- belt drive vs chain drive stationary bike
+- belt drive vs chain drive exercise bike

-- chain vs belt drive on spin bikes
+- spin bike chain drive or belt drive

 - spin bike chain vs belt